Balance Sheet vs. Income Statement: What’s the Difference?

 The Bottom Line

-Both balance sheets and income statements provide important insights into your business operations.
+Understanding the difference between a balance sheet and an income statement is critical, as both serve distinct purposes — one reflects a company’s financial position at a point in time, while the other measures financial performance over a period.
 These two financial statements are also used by investors when they analyze the performance of a company.
-For the business, and the financial institutions that want your business, these two reports are invaluable in representing your company.
+For the business and the financial institutions that want your business, these two reports are invaluable in representing your company.